electron/rfcs/text/0013-save-restore-window-state.md

   }
 ```
 > [!NOTE]
-> The entire window state (bounds, maximized, minimized, fullscreen, etc.) would be saved internally and restored using the provided `windowStateRestoreOptions` config.
+> The entire window state (bounds, maximized, fullscreen, etc.) would be saved internally and restored using the provided `windowStateRestoreOptions` config.
 > We would use the saved state and enforce the chosen config during restoration.

 #### **State Persistence Mechanism**